FIRE SUMMER RESEARCH INTERNSHIPS

-FIRE Summer Research Internships are available to all UMD undergraduates.
+FIRE Summer Research Internships are available to all currently enrolled, full-time, degree-seeking UMD undergraduates.
 Membership in the FIRE program is not required.

 Students of other first-year programs including the Honors College and College Park Scholars (and any other first-year program) are encouraged to apply.